Under Weight

 Ayurvedic View

-Krusha- this can be due to nutrition deficiency in person due to vata aggravating ahara (food) like ruksha anna sevana (dry, less nutritive food), excess langana (fasting), ati shrama (involving oneself in over exersion activities), along with shoka (depression) etc, beeja dushti (genetic factor also plays a role) leading to shoshana (depletion) of all rasadi dhatus (body tissues), this is reason for underweight.
-Ayurveda way of approach is to correct agni (metabolism), bring dosha back to balance state by panchakarma treatment and to give instruction about proper nutritive balance diet, help the patient to
+Krusha- this can be due to nutrition deficiency in the person due to vata aggravating ahara (food) like ruksha anna sevana (dry, less nutritive food), excess langana (fasting), ati shrama (involving oneself in overexertion activities), along with shoka (depression), etc, beeja dushti (genetic factor also plays a role) leading to shoshana (depletion) of all rasadi dhatus (body tissues), this is the reason for underweight.
+The Ayurveda way of approach is to correct agni (metabolism), bring dosha back to a balanced state by panchakarma treatment and to give instructions about a proper nutritive balance diet, help the patient to

 Under Weight